Semi-Infinite Programming for Collision-Avoidance in Optimal and Model Predictive Control: Introduction

-This paper models the robot as a (union of) padded polygon(s) and represents the environment as a set of point obstacles.
+This paper models the robot as a (union of) padded polygon(s) and represents the quasi-static environment as a set of point obstacles.
 Unlike the convex-shape environment representation, this environment representation introduces minimal approximation, especially for environments with many nonconvex obstacles.
-Additionally, unlike using the \gls{esdt}, it requires no additional processing.
-The representation can be directly obtained from the point cloud of the Lidar measurements.
+Additionally, the representation can be obtained directly from LiDAR point clouds, thereby simplifying the perception module for environment segmentation into shape primitives and facilitating faster online feedback.
 More importantly, this representation ensures the satisfaction of certain regularity conditions required for solving \gls{sip} problems by local reduction~\cite{Gramlich1995}, which are not satisfied when representing environments by unions of general convex shapes or using the \gls{esdt}.
 The infinitely constrained problem can thereby be efficiently solved by iteratively solving finitely constrained subproblems, in which the constraint gradients are computed exactly in a straightforward manner.
-Although treating each point obstacle as a separate constraint results in a considerable number of constraints on individual obstacles, our proposed approach employs an external active set method~\cite{Chung2009} and iteratively solves subproblems that only consider selected critical point obstacles.
-Similar methods are also explored \mbox{in~\cite{Hauser2021, Zhang2025}}.
+Although modeling the environment by point clouds results in a considerable number of constraints on individual obstacles, our proposed approach employs an external active set method~\cite{Chung2009} and iteratively solves subproblems that only consider selected critical point obstacles.
+Similar methods are also explored \mbox{in~\cite{Hauser2021, Zhang2025, Liang2025}}.

 In practical applications, obstacle positions may contain uncertainties and change over time.
 The realization of these uncertainties is often only measured when the robot reaches a position where its sensors have a suitable point-of-view.
 Feedback control provides an appropriate solution for such challenges through continuous update of the control policy based on real-time updated point clouds.
 While the previously discussed papers mostly focus on path planning and trajectory planning, this paper addresses collision avoidance in the setting of optimal control and \gls{mpc}.